-CUET UG Result 2026 will be declared by the National Testing Agency (NTA) tentatively in first week of July 2026.
-CUET Normalisation Process 2026 will be used to calculate marks of students for CUET Results.
-CUET Normalisation Process is a technique to calculate marks of students with another of the same subject exam held in multiple shifts.
+CUET UG Result 2026 was declared by NTA on June 23, 2026.
+CUET Normalisation Process 2026 was used to calculate marks of students for CUET Results.
+CUET Normalisation Process is a technique to calculate marks of students with another exam of the same subject held in multiple shifts.

 - What is CUET Normalisation 2026?